agenda/agenda/README.md

 ### jobs(mongodb-native query, mongodb-native sort, mongodb-native limit)

-Lets you query for then sort and limit the query result of all of the jobs in the agenda job's database.
-These are full [mongodb-native](https://github.com/mongodb/node-mongodb-native)
+Lets you query (then sort and limit the result) all of the jobs in the agenda job's database.
+These are full [mongodb-native](https://github.com/mongodb/node-mongodb-native) `find`, `sort` and `limit` commands.
-`find` commands.
 See mongodb-native's documentation for details.

 ```js
 const jobs = await agenda.jobs({name: 'printAnalyticsReport'}, {data:-1}, 3);